daniissac/task/README.md

-# TaskMaster
+# TaskMan

-TaskMaster is a simple, mobile-friendly Progressive Web App (PWA) for efficient task management.
+TaskMan is a simple, mobile-friendly Progressive Web App (PWA) for efficient task management.
 It allows users to add, complete, and delete tasks with a clean and intuitive interface.

 ## Features